AzureSQLDB/ContentSafetyLab/docs/2-create-azure-SQL-database.md

     ![A picture of clicking the Create button in the lower left](./media/ch2/deploy1p.png)

-1. The following page will detail the deployments progress.
+1. The following page will detail the deployments progress. *(Deployment takes a minute or 2)*

     ![A picture of the database deployment progress page](./media/ch2/deploy1q.png)